infretis/infretis/examples/gromacs/puckering/README.md

 Optimize the structure and export it as "mol.sdf" in the "~/infretis/examples/gromacs/puckering/" folder.

-Then, navigate to the

-Copy files and solvate the system
+Run the following command to generate the force field files and also to solvate the system:

 ```bash
 cd scripts
 python generate-openff-topology.py